-If you have any specific queries about how our retention policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact [name and contact details of relevant person handling such requests at school].
+If you have any specific queries about how our retention policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact the Bursar.
 However, please bear in mind that the school will often have lawful and necessary reasons to hold on to some personal data even following such request.